zyd5csi8/Tableau-10-Desktop-QA/README.md

 - We can combine database and flat file data in Tableau desktop (True)

 - Definition of a fact table?
 (The measurements, metrics or facts of a business process.
 It is located at the center of a star schema or a snowflake schema surrounded by dimension tables. )

+- Which of the following is a new Tableau 10 feature?
+(Subscribe others)

+- New connector in Tableau 10?
+(Web Data Connector)

+- What is the color of discrete Measures in Tableau?
+(Blue)

+- For Bullet Graphs we need at least ?? measures (2)

+- Which aggregate function is used to calculate distinct count (COUNTD())

+- What are the Tableau actions?
+(Filter, Highlight, Go to URL, Go to Sheet, Change Set Values)